07akioni/css-render/packages/core/README.md

 Generating CSS using JS with considerable flexibility and extensibility, at both server side and client side.

-It's design to be a progressive tool which can just work as a supplementary of your style files or totally replace your `.css` files.
+It is not designed to totally replace other style-related solutions, but to be a progressive tool which can just work as a supplementary of your style files or totally replace your `.css` files.

 ## Why Using It
 1. If you have a large CSS bundle with duplicate generation logic, such as a `button.css` with info, success, warning, error and ... buttons, you will need to transfer all the style literals in network.
 By using `css-render`, you can generate CSS at client side and reduce your app's bundle size.
 (This is a exchange between `bandwidth` and `CPU time`)
 2. You may write `sass`, `less` or other preprocessors' mixins.
 However the logic can't be reused at client side (at a small cost).
 For example, you can generate a red button's style in preprocessors at server side, but you can't handle a dynamic color input at client side.
 By using `css-render`, you can generate styles dynamically based on JS variables (which can styling something like `::before` or `:hover` more easliy than inline style).
 3. You want to write style variables in JS.

+If you still have any question, [Q&A](docs/qa.md) may help you.

 ## Documentation
 - [First Step](https://github.com/07akioni/css-render/blob/master/docs/overview.md)